securefederatedai/openfl/docs/running_the_federation.rst

     .. code-block:: console

-       fx workspace certify -c CERT_PATH
+       fx workspace certify -c CERT_PATH -k KEY_PATH -cdir CERT_DIR

- where :code:`CERT_PATH` is the path where the certificates will be stored for this node.
+ where :code:`CERT_PATH` is the path where the CA signing certificate and the certificate chain will be stored for this node, :code:`KEY_PATH` is where the CA signing key path will be stored and :code:`CERT_DIR` is the directory where rest of CA certificates (e.g. root CA cert and key) will reside.

 3. Run the aggregator certificate creation command, replacing :code:`AFQDN` with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator node.